kazy-dev/UISearchbar-from-SwiftUI-Sample/README.md

 # UISearchbar-from-SwiftUI-Sample

 This is a sample app created for SwiftUI practice.
-A custom view created with Xib is added to the view created with SwiftUI.
+This is a sample on how to use a custom view created using UIKit (Xib) for a view created with SwiftUI.

 # Gif